ethereum/web3.py/docs/contributing.rst

   client-and-provider-specific test configurations exist.
 This is mostly used to override tests specific to the provider type for the respective client.

-Sometimes the client may be bogged down with pending transactions or anything else that may interfere with your particular test.
-In this case, it may be useful to run your test at the front of the test suite.
-If you feel it makes sense to run a particular test at a specific position in the test suite, there is a handy ``pytest`` hook that allows us to somewhat customize the order of our integration tests.
-This ``pytest_collection_modifyitems`` hook can be defined within the appropriate ``conftest.py`` file, depending on the scope of the test suite you want it to affect.

 Manual Testing
 ~~~~~~~~~~~~~~